 Costume designer Karen Perry has a career stretching back over 40 years.
 Since 2012, she has designed twelve shows at Two River Theater.
-Radio Golf is lucky number 13, and she will earn her 14th TRT credit later in the season with Ruben Santiago-Hudson’s Lackawanna Blues.
-She spoke with Artistic Assistant Kamilah Bush about her career, her relationship with August Wilson and his work, and this production of Radio Golf.
+Radio Golf is lucky number 13.
+She spoke with Former Artistic Assistant Kamilah Bush about her career, her relationship with August Wilson and his work, and this production of Radio Golf.

 KAMILAH BUSH: You’ve been so blessed to be designing for so long.
 What keeps you doing this every day?

 KAREN PERRY: Well I like what I do.
 You have to like it because if you don’t, you need to be doing something else.
 Some jobs are harder than others.
 Some actors are harder than others.
 Some directors are harder than others.
 Some plays are harder than others, but I’m not afraid of a challenge.
 There

 are not a lot of plays that I want to do repeat performances of.
 Once I’ve done them and had the experience of being in what I consider an optimum production where the integrity, quality, and understanding [of the play] are delivered crystal clear to an audience, then I’m usually done.
 This is my third or fourth Radio Golf.
 So, I will not do Radio Golf ever again.
 I said yes because John [Dias] and Stephanie [Coen] asked me and I knew it was Brandon [Dirden] and I do not like to say no to any of those three, if I can.

 K.B.: Radio Golf is August’s [Wilson] last play—both chronologically in the American Century Cycle and it is the last play he wrote in his lifetime.
 It’s the culmination of his life’s work.
 You’ve designed 8 of his 10 plays—